-Section 4 of the act sets forth minimum requirements for a collaborative law participation agreement and Section 14 sets forth requirements for disclosures that a lawyer must make to help secure informed party consent to participate in collaborative law and section 15 sets forth requirements for screening for coercive and violent relationships.
+Section 4 of the act sets forth minimum requirements for a collaborative law participation agreement.
+Section 14 sets forth requirements for a lawyer's facilitating informed party consent to participate in collaborative law.
+Section 15 sets forth requirements for a lawyer to inquire into potential coercive and violent relationships.
 Section 20 anticipates that, as collaborative law expands in use and popularity, claims will be made that agreements reached in collaborative law should not be enforced, collaborative lawyers should not be disqualified and evidentiary privilege should not be recognized because of the failure of collaborative lawyers to meet these requirements.
-This section takes the view that while parties should not be forced to participate in collaborative law involuntarily (see section 3(b)), the failures of collaborative lawyers in drafting agreements and making disclosures should not be visited on parties whose conduct indicates an intention to participate in collaborative law.
+This section takes the view that, while parties should not be forced to participate in collaborative law involuntarily (see section 3(b)), the failures of collaborative lawyers in drafting agreements and making required disclosures and inquiries should not be visited on parties whose conduct indicates an intention to participate in collaborative law.

-By analogy to the doctrine established concerning enforcement of arguably flawed arbitration agreements, this section places the burden of proof on the party seeking to enforce the collaborative law participation agreement or agreements resulting from a collaborative law process despite the failures of form or disclosure.
-See Layton-Blumenthal, Inc. v.
+By analogy to the doctrine established concerning enforcement of arguably flawed arbitration agreements, this section places the burden of proof on the party seeking to enforce a collaborative law participation agreement or agreements resulting from a collaborative law process despite the failures of form, disclosure or inquiry.
+See Fleetwood Enterprises, Inc. v.
+Bruno, 784 So.
+2d 277, 280 (Ala.
+2000) ("The party seeking to compel arbitration has the burden of proving the existence of a contract calling for arbitration"); Layton-Blumenthal, Inc. v.
 Jack Wasserman Co., 111 N.Y.S.2d 919, 920 (N.Y.
 App.
 Div.
-1952) ("The burden is upon a party applying to compel another to arbitrate, to establish that there was a plain intent by agreement to limit the parties to that method of deciding disputes"), and Fleetwood Enterprises, Inc. v.
-Bruno, 784 So.2d 277, 280 (Ala.
-2000) ("The party seeking to compel arbitration has the burden of proving the existence of a contract calling for arbitration").
+1952) ("The burden is upon a party applying to compel another to arbitrate, to establish that there was a plain intent by agreement to limit the parties to that method of deciding disputes").